Andrew-Kang-G/extract-normalize-urls/README.md

 ## Overview
 Extract and decompose (fuzzy) URLs (including emails, which are conceptually a part of URLs) in texts with robust patterns.

+- This library is currently being refactored into TypeScript, as it was originally developed in JavaScript.

 #### URL knife
 <a href="https://jsfiddle.net/AndrewKang/xtfjn8g3/" target="_blank">LIVE DEMO</a>